![]() |

 it control would quietly and automagically be transferred to

-the statement following the COME FROM
+the statement following the COME FROM.
+COME FROM

 was first proposed in R. Lawrence Clark's "A Linguistic